-Nasdaq nears record after Google, Amazon earnings
+Dow, S&P rise for third session, Google closes above $2,000

 Powered by

-Elsewhere, GameStop Corp. shares surged after the company named Amazon Web Services engineer Matt Francis as chief technology officer.
-Other recent highly volatile stocks like movie chain AMC Entertainment Holdings and headphone manufacturer Koss Corp were also in focus.
+Elsewhere, GameStop Corp. shares spiked after the company named Amazon Web Services engineer Matt Francis as chief technology officer.
+Other recent highly volatile stocks like movie chain AMC Entertainment Holdings and headphone manufacturer Koss Corp also gained.

 ROBINHOOD CEO SAYS US MARKETS NEED MAJOR SYSTEM UPGRADE